JoshDoody/joshdoody.github.io/salary-negotiation-guide.md

 ---
 layout: post
-title: Salary Negotiation Guide
+title: Salary Negotiation Guide - How to negotiate your salary like a pro
-headline: Salary Negotiation Guide
-tagline: How to negotiate your salary and get paid what you're worth
+headline: Salary Negotiation Guide -<br>How to negotiate your salary like a pro
+tagline: Salary negotiation strategies and techniques for negotiating a job offer and getting a raise
-excerpt: A complete salary negotiation guide for negotiating starting salary, getting a raise, and getting paid what you're worth throughout your career
+excerpt: A detailed salary negotiation guide for negotiating starting salary, getting a raise, and getting paid what you're worth throughout your career
 context: negotiate
+og-image: SalaryNegotiationGuide.png
-last_modified_at: 2017-08-28
+last_modified_at: 2017-08-29
 ---

-Let's walk through the entire salary negotiation process so you can see what it's like from end to end.
+Salary negotiation is a cycle that repeats throughout your career.
+You interview for a new position, negotiate a job offer, leave your old position, start your new job, ask for a raise or two, seek out new opportunities and begin interviewing and negotiating all over again.

+You might do this dozens of times throughout your career, but the salary negotiation process will always be the same.
+All that changes is where you currently are in this salary negotiation cycle.

+Use this salary negotiation guide to jump right to your current stage in the salary negotiation cycle and learn the valuable strategies and tactics to get paid what you're worth by negotiating starting salary or asking for a raise.

-## Where are you in the salary negotiation process?
+## Where are you in the salary negotiation cycle?

- * [No job offer yet](#before-job-offer){:data-template="Before job offer"}{:data-action="Choose salary negotiation stage"}
+ * [Currently interviewing](#currently-interviewing){:data-template="Currently interviewing"}{:data-action="Choose salary negotiation stage"}
  * [Just got a job offer](#job-offer-in-hand){:data-template="Job offer in hand"}{:data-action="Choose salary negotiation stage"}
- * [Already counter offered](#counter-offer-sent){:data-template="Counter offer sent"}{:data-action="Choose salary negotiation stage"}
+ * [Currently negotiating](#currently-negotiating){:data-template="Currently negotiating"}{:data-action="Choose salary negotiation stage"}
- * [Through negotiating](#negotiation-complete){:data-template="Negotiation complete"}{:data-action="Choose salary negotiation stage"}
+ * [Finished negotiating](#negotiation-complete){:data-template="Negotiation complete"}{:data-action="Choose salary negotiation stage"}

 Ready to get started?

-## <a name="before-job-offer" class="below-nav">Before you get a job offer
+## <a name="currently-interviewing" class="below-nav">Currently interviewing - no job offer yet

 Your salary negotiation will begin *before* you get a job offer.
 There are two things you need to do to get ready for your job offer and make sure you're ready to negotiate the best salary possible.